LW2904/blog/content/post/cheating-in-osu!mania.md

 };
 ```

 These beatmaps are sorted by `time`, but their `endTime`s can be all over the place, so we’ll parse them into objects which we can properly sort and then execute one by one as they are due.
-For this I made a very simple `action` struct, which looks like this:
+For this we’ll build an action struct which will represent either keydown or keyup:

 ```C
 struct action {